Chen Jie (footballer): Later career

 On 31 January 2020 he transferred on a free transfer to another top tier club Chongqing Lifan.
 He would go on to make his debut in a league game on 26 July 2020 against Beijing Sinobo Guoan in a 2-1 defeat.
 The club was dissolved on 24 May 2022 after the majority owner, Wuhan Dangdai Group could not restructure the clubs shareholdings and debt.
-Free to leave he would join second tier club Kunshan where would go on to establish himself as regular within the team that won the division and promotion to the top tier at the end of the 2022 China League One campaign.
+Free to leave he would join second tier club Kunshan FC where would go on to establish himself as regular within the team that won the division and promotion to the top tier at the end of the 2022 China League One campaign.

+On 29 January 2026, Chen was given a lifetime ban for match-fixing by the Chinese Football Association.